SunstoneSharpTor/LonelyCube/README.txt

 allows massive render distances, enhancing the feeling of being in a completely open world in which you can do whatever you want.

+For this version, and all previous versions, the name Minecraft and the textures from the official Minecraft game are being used as placeholders until I come up with my own.
+I do not claim to have ownership of either the name or the texture art.

 Copyright (C) 2024 Bertie Cartwright sunstonesharptor@gmail.com